manelpuig/rUBot_mecanum_ws/Documentation/01_robot_setup.md

 Follow the steps in order to properly install the Raspberrypi:

-- Install Raspberry Pi OS using Raspberry Pi Imager (download for windows): https://www.raspberrypi.org/software/
+- Run Raspberry Pi Imager (https://www.raspberrypi.org/software/)
-- Run the application and save the image:
   - select Device: Raspberrypi4
   - select OS Ubuntu --> Ubuntu 20 server 64bits to the SD card
   - Select the configurations: